Sustainability Research Institute

 Communication, Conservation, and Indigeneity in Hawai’i

-- Investigating the August 2023 wildfires in Hawaii, and how Indigenous communities prepare and respond to natural disasters and climate change on Maui.
+This project is investigating the August 2023 wildfires in Hawaii, and how Indigenous communities prepare and respond to natural disasters and climate change on Maui.

 - Imani M. Cheers, PhD, Associate Professor of Digital Storytelling, School of Media and Public Affairs, Mona Atia, Associate Professor, Department of Geography and International Affairs, and Aman Luthra, Assistant Professor, Department of Geography and International Affairs